- Download our Moving to Chile Guide (PDF)

-Most doctors in the private and public sector alike are well-trained, many of them educated overseas and able to speak English.
-Patients do not need a referral to see a specialist and expats may find that the concept of a local General Practitioner in Chile is not that common, as most doctors specialise in a particular aspect of medicine.
+Most doctors in the private and public sectors alike are well trained, many of them educated overseas and able to speak English.
+Patients do not need a referral to see a specialist, and expats may find that the concept of a local general practitioner (GP) in Chile is not that common, as most doctors specialise in a particular aspect of medicine.

 Health insurance in Chile

-Public health insurance is administered by the Chilean government and is available through the FONASA, which covers most of the population and allows free access to public healthcare facilities and subsidised access to private medical care facilities.
+Public health insurance is administered by the Chilean government and is available through the FONASA.

 Pharmacies in Chile

 It is not difficult to find pharmacies in Chile, and many of them are open 24 hours a day.
-Pharmacists are usually well trained and many drugs that may require a prescription elsewhere are available over the counter in Chile.
+Pharmacists are usually well trained and speak English.

 Health hazards in Chile

-Tap water is generally safe to drink, but expats should exercise caution in very remote or rural areas.
-On arrival, expats may experience a bout of travellers’ sickness but this is quite normal and is simply the body adjusting to unfamiliar food and water.
+Tap water is mostly safe to drink, but expats should exercise caution in very remote or rural areas.
+On arrival, expats may experience a bout of travellers’ sickness, but this is quite normal and is simply the body adjusting to unfamiliar food and water.

 Pre-travel vaccinations for Chile